Topics

 Prof. Dunn mentions as follow:

 (1) It is possible to modify the Atwater system for every food group, as in the almond example.
-However, this would require a challenge to reexamine the amount of nutrients retained in the feces for every food.
+However, this would require a challenge to reexamine the amount of nutrients retained in the excreta for every food.

 (2) However, even if we completely revised calorie counts, they would never be accurate because how many calories we extract from food depends on a complex interaction between food, the human body, and its many microbes.
 In particular, the process of digestion is so complex that it is probably impossible to derive an accurate formula for calorie calculation that will suit everyone.